Merkie/portcullis/README.md

 ![](https://drive.google.com/uc?export=download&id=1wLSnQj4J8V6luYK1DdGrg2p71aCCTOFN)

-# Portcullis - The Client Portal that doesn't sacrifice
+# Portcullis - Client portals that refuse to sacrifice 🚪

 This is a repo containing the SvelteKit app for Portcullis, our open-source client portal